notmuch/notmuch/doc/man1/notmuch-config.rst

    sandboxing mechanism, so that it cannot be subverted to attack your system or steal your data.

+   Some of the options you may consider are:

+   * Firejail (https://firejail.wordpress.com/ , Linux-specific); a sample
+     Firejail profile is shipped with notmuch documentation (typically installed in ``/usr/share/doc/notmuch``) as ``examples/firejail.profile``.
+You
+     may use it as ``notmuch config set index.filter 'firejail --profile=<.../examples/firejail.profile> <your filter program>'``.

    The filter is a commandline split in a POSIX shell-like manner (without actually invoking the shell, so shell expansions are not performed and shell constructs are not allowed) and executed.
 The payload of the MIME part to be